With summer ending in The Bay Area, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Wash the drain port using a small, round paintbrush.
-Hook up the drain tube and restore power.
+Connect the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall